dotnet/corefx/Documentation/project-docs/developer-guide.md

 build -c Release -arch x64
 ```

-- Building the src and build and run tests
+- Building the src assemblies and build and run tests (running all tests takes a considerable amount of time!)
 ```
-build & build -test -buildtests
+build -restore -build -buildtests -test
 ```

-- Building for different target frameworks (-restore and -build are implicit again as no action is passed in)
+- Building for different target frameworks (restore and build are implicit again as no action is passed in)
 ```
 build -framework netcoreapp
 build -framework netfx